MIT Students Scammed $8 million from the Massachusetts State Lottery

 On top of filling out the betting slips and being at a retailer for hours having the tickets processed, the group also had to go through the tickets and identify the winning numbers.
 Although Harvey wouldn’t share the methods of sorting the tickets, he did reveal that he kept records that showed panels of six-number sets that were played in each drawing.
 By doing this, he was able to identify how many winners the group had at each prize level.
 Harvey also shared that he had millions of lottery tickets in storage boxes because every year since he began playing the Cash WinFall, both State and Federal tax authorities would audit his group during tax season.

 Speaking of taxes, whenever the group turned in winning lottery tickets, they generated a W-2G form for every member of the group—even the smallest investor who won only $800 would receive dozens of these forms.
 The people would have to spend several hours accounting for their winnings on their taxes.
 This hassle was enough to make some people drop out of the investment group altogether.
 At the height of the group, there were 40 to 50 investors.
 When the Cash WinFall game finally ended in 2012, the group only had 10 members.

 Was All That Work Worth It?
 You Decide

 When Harvey was asked how much the group won throughout the seven years they were playing the Cash WinFall; he declined to answer.
 He did say that they were able to bet $17 million to $18 million.
 The OIG estimated that the group won at least $8 million before taxes.

 Those numbers don’t seem to add up.
-Over seven years, a group of people bets $17 to $18 million, but they only walked away with $8 million?
+Over seven years, a group of people bet $17 to $18 million, but they only walked away with $8 million.
 What?
-It’s not clear if that was $8 million per member of the group or total.
+It’s not clear if that was $8 million per member of the group or the total.
 If it’s total… I think they lost money.